Codeblack Films: History

-2012 to present

 Codeblack Enterprises entered a distribution deal with Lionsgate in 2012 forming Codeblack Films under Lionsgate.
 Codeblack's first film release under Lionsgate was Kevin Hart's stand-up special Let Me Explain.
 That same year, Shaquille O'Neal's All Star Comedy Jam was released through Codeblack and Lionsgate.
-Codeback released Woman Thou Art Loosed: On the 7th Day as a limited release to 102 AMC theaters in April 2012.
+Codeblack released Woman Thou Art Loosed: On the 7th Day as a limited release to 102 AMC theaters in April 2012.

 In 2013, Codeblack acquired the rights to produce films from the Flyy Girl book trilogy by Omar Tyree.
 It was later announced that Sanaa Lathan would be starring as Tracy Ellison in the movie adaptation written by Geoffrey S. Fletcher and Nicole Jefferson-Asher and produced by Effie T. Brown.
 Codeblack released Why We Laugh: Funny Women, a film about female comedians narrated and produced by Joan Rivers, in 2013.
 That same year, it acquired Frankie & Alice, a drama starring Halle Berry, after its delayed release.
 In April 2013, Codeblack acquired the theatrical rights of Free Angela and All Political Prisoners, a documentary about social activist Angela Davis.
 Also in 2013, Codeblack released the film The Inevitable Defeat of Mister & Pete, a story of two children on their which have been abandoned by their drug-addicted caretaker.
 The movie was directed by George Tillman Jr. and starred Jennifer Hudson, Anthony Mackie and Jeffrey Wright.
 It debuted at the Sundance Film Festival that year.